Krnov: Economy

-Krnov is known for the production of cola-based drink Kofola by the eponymous company, which is the largest industrial employer based in the town.
+Krnov is known for the production of cola-based drink Kofola.
+It is produced by the eponymous company, which is the largest industrial employer based in the town.

 One of the largest local companies was Rieger–Kloss, which manufactured pipe organs.
 It was founded in 1873 and production has continued to the present, but after financial problems, it went into insolvency in 2018 and production was stopped.